liflab/beepbeep-3-book/pre-markdown/dictionary/README.md

 #### `Pushable`

-@palette Core@ An object that gives events to some of a processor's input.
+@palette Core@ <!--\index{Pushable@\texttt{Pushable}} An-->An<!--/i--> object that gives events to some of a processor's input.
 Interface `Pushable` is the opposite of `Pullable`: rather than querying events form a processor's output (i.e. "pulling"), it gives events to a processor's input.
 This has for effect of triggering the processor's computation and "pushing" results (if any) to the processor's output.
 If a processor is of input arity *n*, there exist *n* distinct
 `Pullable`s: one for each input pipe.
 Graphically, a `Pushable` is represented by a pipe connected to a processor, with an inward pointing triangle:

 {@img images/Pushable.png}{Pushable}{.6}

 #### Push mode

 One of the two operating modes of a chain of processors.
-In push mode, a user or an application obtains references to the `Pushable` objects of the upstream processors of the chain, and calls their `push()` method to feed new input events.
+In <!--\index{push mode} push mode-->push mode<!--/i-->, a user or an application obtains references to the `Pushable` objects of the upstream processors of the chain, and calls their `push()` method to feed new input events.
 When using a chain of processors in push mode, the chain must be closed at its outputs.
 The opposite mode is called *pull mode*.

 #### `PutInto` (`Maps`)